kaikoh95/TravelSite/README.md

 I have used Docker to run the backend server and deployed the web app on netlify - https://travel-review.netlify.com

 This is the repo used for automatically deploying the web app - https://github.com/kaikoh95/travel-reviewer

+Run the docker compose script in db folder to set up the database via Docker